operator-framework/rukpak/internal/provisioner/plain/README.md

 content.
 The provisioner also continually reconciles the created content via dynamic watches to ensure that all resources referenced by the bundle are present on the cluster.

+## Running a specific released version of the plain provisioner

+See the latest [releases on github](https://github.com/operator-framework/rukpak/releases) for release-specific install instructions.
 ## Running locally

 ### Setup